 A great marketing and advertising agency, like FliteHaus Creative Agency, should spend the time and get to know you before building your website.
 They should know what you want your brand to accomplish and what the future direction of the brand is, what your message is and the unique value your company brings to the table.
 They should understand what sets you apart from your competition and who the brand is speaking to and how to convey your message to your customers.
 There is inherent value in understanding your company and having the commitment to build your business.
 This is the base of developing a marketing strategy NOT just a pretty website.

 Sure you could get your neighbor’s kid (or your nephew for that matter) to build you a site cheaply.
-But what good is your site if you can’t make changes or update it easily (See how easy content management is with Drupal)?
+But what good is your site if you can’t make changes or update it easily ?
 How does it help you if no one can find your site when they conduct an organic search?
 Do you understand what keyword research or search engine marketing is?
 Maybe, maybe not, but it is our job to know how to handle everything from page titles to site performance and your content – all-of-which helps to make sure your website attracts visitors and qualified leads to your business.

 When developing or re-designing your company’s website – consider the investment you are making in your brand, the added value you are providing to your customers and what that is worth to your business.
 Certainly your website deserves more attention than your 16 year old nephew can provide.